-40. While welcoming the adoption of Law No. 26.390 on the Prohibition of Child Labour and Protection of Adolescent Labour, and the ratification of ILO Convention No.182 on the Worst Forms of Child Labour (1999), the Committee recommends that the State party intensify its efforts to eliminate child labour in practice, by establishing multi-sectoral programmes at the local and regional levels to combat child labour.
+40. While welcoming the adoption of Law No. 26390 on the Prohibition of Child Labour and Protection of Adolescent Labour, and the ratification of International Labour Organization Worst Forms of Child Labour Convention, 1999 (No. 182), the Committee recommends that the State party intensify its efforts to eliminate child labour in practice by establishing multisectoral programmes at the local and regional levels to combat child labour.